Deci-AI/super-gradients/documentation/source/device.md

         return self.correct.float() / self.total
 ```
 **Step by step explanation**
-1. DDP launches and pytorch creates a separate instance of your custom metric for each process.
+1. DDP launches, and pytorch creates a separate instance of your custom metric for each process.
 2. The `update()` method modifies the internal state of each instance in each process based on the inputs `preds` and `target` specific to that process.
 3. After an epoch, each process will have a unique state, for example:
    - Process 1: correct=50, total=100